 - Unit Plan:

 Students make connections between the author's life and his work.
-They will learn about how the author comes up with ideas, and also gain insight into his writing process.
-Finally, they will look into their own writing process and create a collage to express how and what they like to write through words and pictures.
+They learn about how the author comes up with ideas and gain insight into his writing process.
+Finally, they look into their own writing process and create a collage to express how and what they like to write through words and pictures.

-- Learn about the author's writing process and how he came up with his idea for Holes
+- Learn about the author's writing process and how he came up with his idea for the novel Holes

 - Reflect on their own writing process and create collages to illustrate how they view writing personally